Cheong Kuoc Vá

 Cheong Kuoc Vá (張國華 (张国华, Zhāng Guóhuá); 1956-) was the first Secretary for Security in Macau Special Administrative Region from 1999 to 2014.

+Biography

-Born in Macau, Cheong joined the Public Security Police Force of Macau upon graduation from Yuet Wah College in 1975.
+Born in Macau, Cheong joined the Public Security Police Force upon graduation from Yuet Wah College in 1975.
 He became a deputy police sergeant in 1982 and, in 1989, section chief of Immigration Affairs, Immigration Bureau.

 He furthered his education from 1991 to 1993 with advanced courses from the Security Forces of Macau.